adityasimant/ExpenseTrackerApp/README.md

 The Smart Daily Expense Tracker is a multi-screen app designed for small business owners to easily capture, view, analyze, and export their daily expenses.
 It addresses the common problem of expenses being lost on WhatsApp chats or paper, helping users maintain accurate cash flow records.
 The app is built with Jetpack Compose and follows a clean MVVM architecture for scalability and maintainability.

-## Use of AI
-I used AI tools like ChatGPT and GitHub Copilot to determine the optimal MVVM architecture for the module.
-AI also helped me optimize LazyColumn implementations for smooth scrolling and performance.
-I leveraged AI to write efficient SQL queries for Room DAO classes and to set up Navigation Compose for seamless screen transitions.

 ## Technical Implementation